Fayetteville man charged with capital murder appears in court

 FAYETTEVILLE, Ark.
-(KNWA) — A Fayetteville capital murder suspect appeared at the Washington County Courthouse on Monday (September 9).
+(KFTA) — A Fayetteville capital murder suspect appeared at the Washington County Courthouse on Monday (September 9).

 In March, 22- year- old Dekota Harvey pleaded not guilty to shooting his ex-girlfriend in the leg and her friend in the chest, killing her.
 He was charged with capital murder and attempted capital murder and was awaiting trial at the Washington County Detention Center.